theukedge/recent-contributors-widget/readme.txt

 = I have an issue =

-[Get in touch with me](https://www.theukedge.com/contact/?utm_source=wordpress.org&utm_medium=plugin&utm_campaign=contact "Contact The UK Edge") and I'll see if I can help.
+The best thing to do is to submit an issue on [GitHub](https://github.com/theukedge/recent-contributors-widget/issues).
+If you don't have a GitHub account, then [get in touch with me](https://www.theukedge.com/contact/?utm_source=wordpress.org&utm_medium=plugin&utm_campaign=contact "Contact The UK Edge") and I'll see if I can help.

 = Can you add a feature to this widget? =

 Probably.
-[Tell me](https://www.theukedge.com/contact/?utm_source=wordpress.org&utm_medium=plugin&utm_campaign=contact "Contact The UK Edge") what this widget should do that it doesn't currently.
+The best thing to do is to create a new feature request on [GitHub](https://github.com/theukedge/recent-contributors-widget/issues).
+If you don't have a GitHub account, then [tell me](https://www.theukedge.com/contact/?utm_source=wordpress.org&utm_medium=plugin&utm_campaign=contact "Contact The UK Edge") what this widget should do that it doesn't currently.

 == Screenshots ==